andreaTP/opa-chicory/Readme.md

 ## Builtins support:

-At the moment we support the following builtins:
+At the moment the following builtins are supported(and, by default, automatically injected when needed):

 - Json
     - `json.is_valid`